GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 violation(s), the takedown will be canceled and the item will remain in the store.
 If the violation(s) remain unresolved, the extension will be taken down upon completion of review.

 The following information only covers the warning period.
-See [Takedown][TODO] for additional information on takedown handling.
+See [Takedown][header-takedown] for additional information on takedown handling.

 Developer communication